mozilla/webifyme/README.md

     pip install -r requirements/dev.txt -r requirements/compiled.txt

-### Dependencies
+### Setup
-install [beanstalkd][beanstalkd]

-Then, run

-      easy_install pip

-followed by

-      ./bootsrap.sh
+Get a username and API key from http://bit.ly/ by signing up and and requesting an API key (http://bit.ly/a/your_api_key)

+Now add the settings to settings_local.py (BITLY_USERNAME / BITLY_APIKEY)

+Create a database and be sure to note the name then make a copy of settings_local.py.default called settings_local.py and update your database settings

+Sync your db:

+	python ff4/manage.py syncdb

+Run the migrations

+    python ff4/manage.py migrate

+Then load the fixtures

+    python ff4/manage.py loaddata ff4/things/fixtures/*.yaml

+Then run the image-sizing script - this checks the static/object dirs and updates the images tables with the correct image dimensions

+    python ff4/manage.py set_image_sizes

+Start your dev server:
+    python ff4/manage.py migrate runserver

+-- tmp --

-and spin up beanstalkd
+and spin up beanstalkd (and settings in settings_local_)

       ./beanstalkd -d -l 10.0.1.5 -p 11300

 [beanstalkd]: http://kr.github.com/beanstalkd/

 ### Django
 Put your database and beanstalkd settings and [bitly][bitly] api creds in `settings_local.py`

 [bitly]: http://bit.ly/a/account

-South is used for migrations, so to sync the db, run

-      manage.py syncdb

-and to run the migs

-      manage.py migrate

-then load the fixtures

-      manage.py loaddata things/fixtures/*.yaml

-then run the image-sizing script - this checks the static/object dirs and updates the images tables with the correct image dimensions

-      manage.py set_image_sizes

-### Background Tasks
 Static collage images are rendered by a (beanstalkd) background job, located at ff4/things/tasks/render.collage.py

 This task should be monitored by a tool such as [God][God].
 An example God config is included in the project root.